northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.rst

 If you are looking for information about GPUs, see :ref:`working_gpus`.

-If you are looking for information about the partitions on Discovery, see :ref:`partition_names`.
+If you are looking for information about the partitions on Discovery, see :ref:`partition-names`.
+You can view more information about what is currently available on each node on a desired partition at :ref: `viewing-partition-info`.

 Using the ``--constraint`` flag